Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Mauricio Dubon At The Plate

-- Dubon has 24 doubles, two triples, nine home runs and 16 walks while hitting .275.
+- Dubon is batting .275 with 24 doubles, two triples, nine home runs and 16 walks.

-- Among qualifying batters in MLB play, he ranks 33rd in batting average, 122nd in on-base percentage, and 105th in slugging.
+- Among the qualified batters in MLB play, he ranks 31st in batting average, 123rd in on-base percentage, and 107th in slugging.

-- Dubon enters this game on a five-game hitting streak.
-During his last outings, he's hitting .318 with two homers.
+- Dubon will look to extend his five-game hitting streak.
+He's batting .318 with two homers over the course of his last games.

+- In eight games this season, he has hit a long ball (7.2%, and 2% of his trips to the plate).

-- In 72.1% of his 111 games this season, Dubon has picked up at least one hit.
-He's also had 29 multi-hit games.
+- In 27.9% of his games this season, Dubon has driven in at least one run.
+In nine of those games (8.1%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.